-The Company's Compliance function is a core component of the Company's ICF and its duties and responsibilities are within the second line of defence.
-The Company's Compliance function is headed up by the Company's Chief Compliance Officer, who reports to the ARC and to the Board on the Company's compliance activities.
-The Chief Compliance Officer is responsible for the provision of annual compliance risk assessments and plans.
+The Company's Compliance function is a core component of the Company's ICF and its duties and responsibilities are within the second line of defence at ARE.
+The Company's Compliance function is headed up by the Company's Chief Compliance Officer and supported by compliance officer.
+The role reports to the ARC and provides quarterly updates to the Company's Audit Committee on the Company's compliance activities.
+The Chief Compliance Officer is responsible for the provision of compliance risk assessments and plans.
 Quarterly reporting, which focuses on the progress against plan and static risk assessment reporting, is delivered to the ARC, the Board and to the Group Head of Compliance.